Kong/terraform-provider-konnect/docs/resources/gateway_plugin_ai_mcp_oauth2.md

 - `https_proxy` (String) HTTPS proxy to use.
 - `https_proxy_authorization` (String) HTTPS proxy authorization header.
 - `insecure_relaxed_audience_validation` (Boolean) If enabled, the plugin will not validate the audience of the access token.
 Disable it if the authorization server does not correctly set the audience claim according to RFC 8707 and MCP specification.
 Default: false
+- `introspection_endpoint` (String) The Token Introspection Endpoint.
+If not provided, the plugin will attempt to use JWKS to verify the token.
+If the token is opaque, this field must be provided.
 - `introspection_format` (String) Controls introspection response format. must be one of ["base64", "base64url", "string"]
+- `jwks_cache_ttl` (Number) The cache TTL in seconds for JWKS.
+Default: 3600
+- `jwks_endpoint` (String) The JWKS endpoint URL for fetching the authorization server's public keys.
+If not provided, the plugin will attempt to discover it from the authorization server metadata.
+- `jwt_claims_leeway` (Number) The leeway in seconds for JWT claims validation (exp, nbf).
+This allows tokens that are slightly expired or not yet valid due to clock skew.
+Default: 0
 - `keepalive` (Boolean) Enable HTTP keepalive for requests.
 Default: true
 - `max_request_body_size` (Number) max allowed body size allowed to be handled as MCP request.
 0 means unlimited, but the size of this body will still be limited by Nginx's client_max_body_size.
 Default: 1048576
+- `metadata_cache_ttl` (Number) The cache TTL in seconds for discovered authorization server metadata.
+Default: 3600
+- `metadata_discovery_endpoint` (String) Custom OAuth 2.0 authorization server metadata discovery URL.
+If provided, the plugin will use this URL directly instead of trying standard well-known discovery paths.
+The custom endpoint URL should end with either '/.well-known/openid-configuration' or '/.well-known/oauth-authorization-server'.
+- `metadata_discovery_retry` (Number) The number of retry attempts for metadata discovery requests per URL.
+Default: 3
 - `metadata_endpoint` (String) The path for OAuth 2.0 Protected Resource Metadata.
 Default to $resource/.well-known/oauth-protected-resource.
 For example, if the configured resource is https://api.example.com/mcp, the metadata endpoint is /mcp/.well-known/oauth-protected-resource.
 - `mtls_introspection_endpoint` (String) The mTLS alias for the introspection endpoint.
 - `no_proxy` (String) Comma-separated list of hosts to exclude from proxy.
+- `passthrough_credentials` (Boolean) Keep the credentials used for authentication in the request.
+If multiple credentials are sent with the same request, the plugin will keep those that were used for successful authentication.
+Default: false
 - `scopes_supported` (List of String)
 - `ssl_verify` (Boolean) Verify the SSL certificate.
 Default: true
 - `timeout` (Number) Network I/O timeout in milliseconds.
 Default: 10000
 - `tls_client_auth_cert` (String) PEM-encoded client certificate for mTLS.
 - `tls_client_auth_key` (String) PEM-encoded private key for mTLS.
 - `tls_client_auth_ssl_verify` (Boolean) Verify server certificate in mTLS.
 Default: true
+- `token_exchange` (Attributes) Configuration details about token exchange that should happen before reaching upstream MCP server (see [below for nested schema](#nestedatt--config--token_exchange))
+- `upstream_headers` (Attributes List) Map token claims to upstream headers using path-based access.
+Each entry specifies a header name and a path (array of strings) to traverse the token claims.
+Mutually exclusive with claim_to_header. (see [below for nested schema](#nestedatt--config--upstream_headers))

 <a id="nestedatt--config--claim_to_header"></a>
 ### Nested Schema for `config.claim_to_header`